Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Introduction

 The paper is structured as follows.
-Section \ref{sect2} contains a selection of lemmas as well as computations of certain homotopy groups which will be necessary in the sequel.
-In the short Section \ref{sect3} we outline the proof of Theorem~\ref{thm_main theorem} and establish notation which will be used in the longer, more technical Section \ref{section_homotopy types of W_4 and W_5}.
+Section~\ref{sect2} contains a selection of lemmas as well as computations of certain homotopy groups which will be necessary in the sequel.
+In the short Section~\ref{sect3} we outline the proof of Theorem~\ref{thm_main theorem} and establish notation which will be used in the longer, more technical Section~\ref{section_homotopy types of W_4 and W_5}.
 This section is broken into two subsections which contain the details necessary to complete the proof of Theorem~\ref{thm_main theorem}.
+In Section~\ref{sect5} we analyse the homotopy type of $\Sigma X$ using Poincaré duality and prove Theorem~\ref{corollary1}.

-Applications of Theorem~\ref{thm_main theorem} are given in Section \ref{sect5}.
-Three subsections contain $(i)$ discussion of the interpretation of Theorem~\ref{thm_main theorem} in case $X$ is a 5-manifold, $(ii)$ evaluation of generalised cohomology groups of $X$, and $(iii)$ calculation of certain cohomotopy groups of $X$.
+Applications of Theorem~\ref{thm_main theorem} are given in Section~\ref{sect6}.
+Two subsections contain $(i)$ evaluation of generalised cohomology groups of~$X$, and $(ii)$ calculation of certain cohomotopy groups of~$X$.
+A proof of Theorem~\ref{taylorespi2xthrm} is found in this final subsection, as well as the details required to prove Theorem~\ref{labeltheorem2} and Corollary~\ref{corolaboutpi3s}.